 Rich began working in the composting industry nearly three decades ago, managing municipal leaf composting facilities for a Rockland County, New York-based company.
 Beginning as a site technician, taking windrow temperature readings and throwing lime on leachate and anaerobic leaves, he advanced to project manager and had a dozen sites under his management in New York, New Jersey and Connecticut.

-When he's not working, which isn't often, Rich enjoys playing pinball, reading, writing, cooking, gardening and brewing beer.
+When he's not working, which isn't often, Rich enjoys playing pinball, reading, writing, cooking, biking, gardening and brewing beer.

 Tyla Montgomery Soylu, PE

 Tyla is an environmental engineer who is experienced in providing program management and technical support for major, large-scale infrastructure projects, with a focus on sustainability.
 She is licensed civil engineer in both California and Nevada.

 When not engineering, Tyla focuses on increasing community sustainability through policy development and projects that incorporate the highest and best use of natural resources into green building, water conservation, low-impact development, and sustainable agricultural practices.
 She successfully organized stakeholders, advocated for, and achieved amendments that opened up opportunities for small scale, decentralized composting through both CalRecycle statewide composting facility regulations as well as City of San Diego’s community garden ordinance.
 A volunteer for Engineers without Borders, Tyla has worked on infrastructure development projects in India, and dedicates much of her time to local non-profits furthering community-scale composting and sustainable food systems.

 She enjoys gardening, weight lifting, hiking and cooking in her free time.